Sloppy model analysis identifies bifurcation parameters without Normal Form analysis: Normal-form Bifurcations

 Similar figures can be produced for the saddle-node, transcritical, and subcritical pitchfork bifurcation classes.
-In each case, the eigen-analysis of the FIM indicates \begin{itemize} \item how long the system should be simulated, by the time it takes for the effect of the initial conditions to reach the least relevant eigenvector \item the codimension of the bifurcation (one in every normal form), by the number of non-decreasing eigenvalues \item the participation factor of each parameter in the hyper/relevant directions by the square of the corresponding eigenvectors (asymptotically approaching 100\% $r$ in each normal form) \item the null-space of the bifurcation surface, making it possible to track the bifurcation hypersurface through parameter space. \end{itemize}
+In each case, the eigenanalysis of the FIM indicates \begin{itemize} \item how long the system should be simulated, by the time it takes for the effect of the initial conditions to reach the least relevant eigenvector \item the codimension of the bifurcation, by the number of non-decreasing eigenvalues ($=1$ for each normal form), \item the participation factor of each parameter in the hyper/relevant directions by the square of the corresponding eigenvectors (asymptotically approaching 100\% $r$ in each normal form) \item the null-space of the bifurcation surface, making it possible to track the bifurcation hypersurface through parameter space. \end{itemize}

 These are relatively simple bifurcations, where the separatrix is the hyper-plane $r=0$.
 In more complicated situations where the separatrix is a nonlinear combination of bare parameters, this analysis identifies the vector normal to the separatrix.
 In principle, this local characterization could be extended to map that separatrix (along the hyper/relevant directions) through the high-dimensional parameter space.